Repel Deer not People with our Mint Scent Deer Repellent

 Some gardeners prefer one scent over the other and have been using their favorite I Must Garden Deer Repellent to protect their plants for years.
 Other gardeners like to rotate between our two equally effective and pleasantly scented deer repellents.
 We’ve also heard gardeners tell us that they mix the Mint Scent with the Spice Scent for a third unique scent – and that’s perfectly ok to do!

 No matter which repellent you use, it’s good to know that there are no poisons, harmful chemicals or toxic glues in our products.
-All of our repellents are safer to use around children and pets* and are completely biodegradable and environmentally friendly.
+All of our repellents are safer to use around children and pets when used as directed and are completely biodegradable and environmentally friendly.

 How I Must Garden Deer Repellent Works